RyanRau/bezola/readme.md

 - [ ] Error Checking - Podcasts
 - [ ] Aesthetic - Add album covers
 - [ ] Functionality - Allow songs to be added to queue
+- [ ] Functionality - Dynamically find Python script / included in xcode project

+## Running
+When attempting to run this, you may need to change the path to the python file in 'WhoSampled.swift'